-utilizes the new MARS ELR software TC-4C option as the basis for testing the ELR functionality.
-Case 7 was conducted on PBC and Final Base Case (FBC) and both cases yield similar impacts on the Final IRM.
+The next two sensitivity cases, Cases 6 and 7, illustrate the IRM impacts of changing certain base case assumptions.
+Case 6 shows the impact of advanced an earlier than expected completion of the Zone D PAR repair.
+Case 7 utilizes the new MARS ELR software TC-4C option as the basis for testing the ELR functionality.
+Case 7 was conducted on both the PBC and the Final Base Case (FBC) and both cases yield similar impacts on the Final IRM.
 With the MARS ELR functionality, the SCR calls dropped from by over 10 days per year.
-The resources were modeled in the base case using a simplified representation of the limitations.
+The ELR resources were modeled in the base case using a simplified representation of the energy limitations.
 This allowed a desired representation while a more detailed representation of the ELR limitations is studied over the course of the next six months.

-The remaining cases, Case 8 and Case 9 look at the impact of extended partial outage of the Neptune UDR Case 8) and utilize the same cable forced outage rates that were utilized in the 2021 IRM study.
+The remaining cases, Case 8 and Case 9 look at the impact of outage rates on the cables to Long Island.
+Case 8 evaluates an extended partial outage of the Neptune UDR. -Case 8)9 and utilizes the same cable forced outage rates that were utilizassumed in the 2021 IRM study.
 Appendix B, Table B-1 includes a more detailed description and explanation of each sensitivity case.